RevNumbers/azure-quickstart-templates/sql-server-2014-alwayson-existing-vnet-and-ad/Readme.md

 # Create a SQL Server 2014 Always On Availability Group in an existing Azure VNET and an existing Active Directory instance

+### This template has been modified to fit the needs of a specific client.
+The following generic modifications have been made:

++	Naming of resources (uppercase vs lowercase)
++	Deployment from this repo
++	Fixed an issue where deployment would fail because of an incorrect variable

 This template will create a SQL Server 2014 Always On Availability Group using the PowerShell DSC Extension in an existing Azure Virtual Network and Active Directory environment.

 This template creates the following resources: